State chamber also for the school law package, amendment to the law on finds and changes in the penal code

 The framework agreements with Malaysia and Thailand were also accepted by a majority.
 The aim of the agreements is to create an appropriate framework for intensified political dialogue between the EU and the two Southeast Asian countries and to promote trade and investment on advanced environmental and sustainability criteria.

 Austria’s objections to Pakistan’s and Senegal’s accession to the Hague Legalization Convention received unanimous approval.
-Due to deficiencies in the document system, corruption cannot be ruled out, according to the concerns about exempting foreign public documents from certification.
+Due to deficiencies in the document system, corruption cannot be ruled out, according to the concerns regarding exempting foreign public documents from certification.

 With regard to the certification of public documents between Austria and the Philippines, Austria will withdraw its objection to the Republic of the Philippines joining the Hague Certification Convention because document security has improved.
 The corresponding declaration was approved by a majority of the Federal Councillors.